-Tickets are sold for specific entry times, once per hour.
-If you get there 15 to 20 minutes ahead of your scheduled entry, you'll spend less time waiting to get in.
+Tickets are sold for specific entry times.
+Get there 15 to 20 minutes ahead of your scheduled entry, and you'll spend less time waiting to get in.

-You can get tickets at a discount - and hurry before they sell out - if you buy them ahead of time at the Zoo Lights website.
-Zoo members get ticket discounts.
-After Christmas, you may find discounted tickets on Groupon or Goldstar.
-Here's how to use Goldstar to get discounts on tickets, events and sometimes even sightseeing.
+You can get tickets at a discount if you buy them ahead of time at the Zoo Lights website.
+Zoo members also get ticket discounts.
+For dates after December 25, you may find discounted tickets on Groupon or Goldstar.
+Here's how to use Goldstar to get discounts on tickets and events.

 03 of 03